Sergey-Dyachenko/metaproject/README.md

 # metaproject
+<h3>Attention!!!
+For saving files you need to create folder name - "storage" in public folder of Laravel project.</h3>
 Application parse file using url and save it to local disk Backend API implemented on PHP Framework Laravel.
 Front-End - based on React.